-Location reference Proposal LA4

-Site location Land at and to the rear of Hanburys, Shootersway,

-Berkhamsted.

-Proposals Around 60 new homes

-Principles A mix of two storey housing including around 40% affordable homes.
+Location reference Proposal LA4 Site location Land at and to the rear of Hanburys, Shootersway, Berkhamsted.
+Proposals Around 60 new homes Principles A mix of two storey housing including around 40% affordable homes.
 A contribution must be made towards educational and community facilities.
 The layout, design, density and landscaping must create a soft edge with the adjoining countryside and secure a long term Green Belt boundary.
 Development must respect the setting of the adjoining British Film Institute site.
-Impact on the local road network mitigated through the promotion of sustainable transport options, and funding improvements to the Shootersway / Kingshill Way junction.
-This will include securing additional land to improve the junction within the existing boundary.
+The impact on the local road network will be mitigated by supporting sustainable transport measures and improvements to the Shootersway/Kingshill Way junction.
 The main access taken from Shootersway.
-Access to the rear of Hanburys to be considered to allow

-- " for allotments and other possible uses.

-Delivery The proposal will be delivered as an allocation in the Site

-Allocations DPD where detailed planning requirements will be established.
+Access to the rear of Hanburys to be considered to allow for allotments and other possible uses.
+Delivery The proposal will be delivered as an allocation in the Site Allocations DPD where detailed planning requirements will be established.

-be established.